dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3294: Labeling 'savages' reveals biases in cultural perspectives.
+### T3294: "Savage" is a pejorative term used against less "civilized" cultures.

 |Support|
 |---|